tklinger123/CLD/README.md

 The following examples from my book can be found here; the Coffee Maker in "main", all others in "otherSolutions":

 * Coffee Maker: This is the main example, which is explained in detail in the book.
+Nine different version are there to download, they correspond to the respective book's chapters.
 * ATM: This is the CLD solution of the ATMachine; it is also the topic in the CLA section.
 * ...